jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 tune the reduction strategies and the lazy conversion algorithm are described first.

-.. cmd:: Opaque {+ @qualid }
+.. cmd:: Opaque {+ @smart_qualid }

+   This command accepts the :attr:`global` attribute.
+By default, the scope of :cmd:`Opaque` is limited to the current section or file.

    This command has an effect on unfoldable constants, i.e. on constants defined by :cmd:`Definition` or :cmd:`Let` (with an explicit body), or by a command assimilated to a definition such as :cmd:`Fixpoint`, :cmd:`Program Definition`, etc, or by a proof ended by :cmd:`Defined`.
-The command tells not to unfold the constants in the :n:`@qualid` sequence in tactics using δ-conversion (unfolding a constant is replacing it by its definition).
+The command tells not to unfold the constants in the :n:`@smart_qualid` sequence in tactics using δ-conversion (unfolding a constant is replacing it by its definition).

    :cmd:`Opaque` has also an effect on the conversion algorithm of |Coq|, telling it to delay the unfolding of a constant as much as possible when |Coq|
    has to check the conversion (see Section :ref:`conversion-rules`) of two distinct applied constants.

-   .. cmdv:: Global Opaque {+ @qualid }
-      :name: Global Opaque

-      The scope of :cmd:`Opaque` is limited to the current section, or current file, unless the variant :cmd:`Global Opaque` is used.

    .. seealso::